Cess On Income Tax: Comprehensive Guide To Its Important Aspects

 National Calamity Contingent Duty

 The Central Government also imposes a National Calamity Contingent Duty (NCCD) on cigarettes, chewing tobacco and pan masala.
-The government has increased the rate of NCCD Cess to 16% on specific cigarette brands in the Union Budget 2023.
+The government has increased the rate of NCCD cess to 16% on specific cigarette brands in the Union Budget 2023.

 GST Compensation Cess

 The Central Government levies a GST Compensation Cess on goods of demerit and luxurious categories.
-This cess also subsumed the clean energy cess in tax.
+This cess subsumed the clean energy cess in tax.

 Other Types of Cesses on Income Tax